oroinc/documentation/backend/integrations/initial-data-load.rst

 Cons:

 * When inserting data using SQL script, application events will not be triggered, which may result in inconsistent data or incomplete related entities.
-Therefore, when writing SQL code, developers must comprehend all potential consequences of data manipulation and ensure related entities are correctly filled in or required commands are executed to manually update search indexes or to recalculate related metrics.
+Therefore, when writing SQL code, you must be aware of all potential consequences of data manipulation and ensure related entities are correctly filled in or required commands are executed to update search indexes manually or to recalculate related metrics.

 * Writing and maintaining SQL scripts for data loading can be complex, especially for entities with a large amount of fields and complex relationships.